Healthy Homes Assessment Stokes Valley

 Home Assessments Stokes Valley for Rental Properties

-There are numerous things to check when conducting the house review to determine if your rental property meets the requirements of the Healthy Homes Standards.
-The most common are:
+There are a myriad of concerns to look over when conducting an house evaluation to determine if your rental property meets the minimum requirements of the Healthy Homes Standard.
+A few examples are:

 • Do you have enough drainage? draught-stopping?

-The consequences of not having an Healthy Home in accordance with lawful Residential Tenancies Act and consequently being on the wrong side of an tenant services ruling could be significant for property managers and landlords.
-For specialist assistance, get in touch today to book your rental properties home evaluation.
+The consequences of not having a Healthy Home with regard to the Residential Tenancies Act and consequently being on the wrong side of the ruling on tenancy solutions ruling could be significant for landlords and property managers.
+For specialist advice, call today to schedule your rental property home assessment.

 home assessments for rental properties